kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 **Note4:** Data object transfers using `put()` and `get()` spawn a number of threads in order to optimize performance for file sizes larger than a default threshold value of 32 Megabytes.
 In other word, you are transferring in parallell if your transfer is bigger than 32 Megabytes.

 If you want to completely delete a data object you can use the `unlink()` method.
-Unless you don't provide the argument `force=True`, you in fact move the data object to the trash collection.
+Unless you provide the argument `force=True`, you are only moving the data object to the trash collection.

 ```py
 >>> session.data_objects.unlink("/yourZone/home/userName/uploaded.txt", force=True)